nnh/captosh/README.md

 captosh
 =====

-This application takes a screenshot and saves it in a local folder.
+This application capture contents of a browser and saves them as pdf files in a local folder.

 [![MIT licensed][shield-license]](#)